 Capital assets consist of land and intangible assets (right-of-way easements), buildings, improvements, equipment, infrastructure, and assets under construction.
 Infrastructure assets are typically items that are immovable such as highways, bridges, and tunnels.
 Capital assets are stated at cost.
-Donated capital assets are valued at their estimated fair value on the date received.
+Donated capital assets and capital assets received in a service concession arrangement are measured at acquisition value.
 Interest is capitalized based on average construction costs and the average bond interest rate, less interest earned on invested construction funds.
 Acquisitions of capital assets valued at \$15,000 or greater are capitalized.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Intangible assets have an indefinite life and, thus, are not depreciated.
 The following lives are used: